-A flexible open liquid handling system offers several advantages including the abilities below.
+A flexible open GMP Compliant System offers several advantages including the abilities below.

 - Run no of assays at the same time and get integrated test results across multiple tests to reach a diagnosis and relate the results from upstream to downstream assays.

 - Introducing new technologies into clinical tests with complex workflows and sample preparation procedures.

 - Conducting rare assays and one-time laboratory-derived tests(LDTs) under a compliant environment

 With the increase in flexibility of the automation system, there is a possibility of a broad range of assay types and configurations.
 Qualification and process validation become more and more difficult.
 There is also a risk of human error at every stage of design and setup of assay and through to results interpretation and documentation.